Greenspan put: Naming

-The term "Greenspan put" is a play on the term put option, which is a financial instrument that creates a contractual obligation giving its holder the right to sell an asset at a particular price to a counterparty, regardless of the prevailing market price of the asset, thus providing a measure of insurance to the holder of the put against falls in the price of the asset.
+The term "Greenspan put" is a play on the term put option, which is a financial instrument that creates a contractual obligation giving its holder the right to sell an asset at a particular price to a counterparty, regardless of the prevailing market price of the asset—thus providing, to the holder of the put, a measure of insurance against falls in the price of the asset.

 While Greenspan did not offer such a contractual obligation, under his chairmanship, the Federal Reserve taught markets that when a crisis arose and stock markets fell, the Fed would engage in a series of monetary tools, mostly via Wall Street investment banks, that would cause the stock market falls to reverse.
 The actions were also referred to as "backstopping" markets.

 Tools

 The main tools used by the "Greenspan put" were: